Mental health services in the Western Cape

 Several health facilities in the province make provision for the admission of people experiencing mental health problems.
 This is in line with the Mental Healthcare Act 17 of 2002.

 These are the different hospitals in the Western Cape that provide mental health services:

 As part of the Healthcare 2030 vision, mental health services in the province will be integrated into community-based, primary healthcare, and acute hospital platforms and service delivery.
-Only those services requiring a more specialised level of intervention and treatment will be treated within a specialist hospital.
+Only those clients requiring a more specialised level of intervention and treatment will be treated within a specialist hospital.

 Mental health community outreach in the Western Cape

 Various outreach initiatives are done together with psychiatric hospitals in the Western Cape.
 These are when mental health professionals, psychiatrists, psychiatry registrars and psychologists provide care at clinics, Regional, District Hospitals and Community Health Centres.
 The Primary Healthcare (PHC) service also offers mental health services where they: